0pie/PsNetUtils/README.md

 # Usage
 Most of those scripts need remote procedure call (RPC) rules in your firewall.\
-Make sure you know what you are doing when you change firewall rules.
+Make sure you know what you are doing when dealing with firewall rules.